All Episodes

 So they're talking about tax increases here.

-Conrad said lawmakers will have to find revenue elsewhere in the budget to pay for AMT and estate tax relief after 2011, which could require tax increases averaging up to a hundred billion dollars a year elsewhere in the code if Congress is going to keep its promises under the tough new budget rules.
+Conrad said lawmakers will have to find revenue elsewhere into budget to pay for AMT and estate tax relief after 2011, which could require tax increases averaging up to $100 billion a year elsewhere in the code if Congress is going to keep its promises under the tough new budget rules.

 Well, they're not keeping their promises now under tough new budget rules.